-If Lindsey Jacobellis, Nate Holland or those other snowboarders feel like something is following them at the Winter X Games, they'll be right.
+Some snowboarders might feel like something is following them at the Winter X Games.
+And they'll be right.

-ESPN is adding camera-carrying drones to its coverage of the Winter X Games, using the cutting-edge technology to cover snowboardcross and snowmobiling events this week in Aspen, Colorado.
+ESPN is adding camera-carrying drones to its coverage.
+The network is using the technology to cover snowboardcross and snowmobiling events.
+The X Games are this week in Aspen, Colorado.

-ESPN worked for approval with several entities, including the Federal Aviation Administration, which approved the use of drones for commercial use last year.
+ESPN worked for approval with several entities.
+Those included the Federal Aviation Administration.

-One rule the network has to follow is to keep the drones inside a "closed-set environment."
-In other words, not over spectators, or anywhere near where they could interfere with incoming flights to the Aspen airport, which is little more than steps away from the Buttermilk ski area that hosts the X Games.
+Operating the drones comes with rules.
+The drones cannot fly over spectators.
+Or anywhere near where they could interfere with incoming flights.
+The Aspen airport is little more than steps away from the Buttermilk ski area.
+That area hosts the X Games.

-So, the network will put its cameras on the drones and have them hover over, aside and behind racers on sections of the snowboardcross course and at the end of the snowmobiling course.
-The events start Thursday, with the TV coverage planned throughout the weekend.
+The network will put its cameras on the drones.
+They will hover over, aside and behind racers.
+The drones will follow the action on sections of the snowboardcross course and at the end of the snowmobiling course.
+The events start Thursday.
+TV coverage is planned throughout the weekend.

-Last year at the Sochi Olympics, Russian officials approved drones to help get shots of snowboard and ski jumping events.
+Last year at the Sochi Olympics, Russian officials approved drones.
+They were used to help get shots of snowboard and ski jumping events.

 Drones have also been making appearances at more football practices.
-Miami, Louisville, UCLA and Tennessee are among those who have used them to get different looks during workouts over the last season.
-But they are not allowed at games, because regulations don't allow flying over stadiums.
+Miami, Louisville, UCLA and Tennessee are among colleges that have used them.
+The idea is to get different looks during workouts.
+But they are not allowed at games.
+Regulations don't allow flying over stadiums.

 Colleges use drones to help football players

-ESPN works with a company that specializes in taking video with drones, and its technicians will operate the devices, which will be equipped with cameras that can feed footage back to the main truck.
+ESPN works with a company that specializes in taking video with drones.
+That company's technicians will operate the devices.
+The cameras on the drones will feed footage back to the main truck.

 "I'm as excited as anyone to see what this looks like," Feinberg said.
-"You can picture them flying in front of the pack of racers, next to them, or just about anything else.
-We want the viewer to hopefully feel like he or she is seeing something he's never seen before.
-If it gets them to watch a little longer, then we've achieved our goal."
+"You can picture them flying in front of the pack of racers.
+Or just about anything else.
+We want the viewer to hopefully feel like he or she is seeing something he's never seen before."

 Critical thinking challenge: How will the use of drones change ESPN's coverage?
 Which part of ESPN's coverage may be reduced to make room for coverage from drones?